House Tour: Deck the Stalls

 A vintage polo helmet and mallets dress up holiday greenery on a winter door display.

-Pieces of Alison's vintage brown transferware collection stand next to a Staffordshire horse in an 18th-century English hutch.
+Pieces of a vintage brown transferware collection stand next to a Staffordshire horse in an 18th-century English hutch.
 Collected feathers stand in for flowers in an old horn cup.

 Christmas tree cookies and hot cocoa, served with pieces of Alison's plaid collection, are ready to warm up the family after a day outdoors.